aliborji/ChatGPT_Failures/list.md

 - What is the derivative of 77x^3 + 2x*3x^2 + 5x ?
 - Provide a list of celebrities who are taller than 5'7 and shorter than 5'11
 - I had five figs in my pocket.
 One fell out through a hole.
 One I took out to eat, but decided otherwise and put it back.
 How many figs do I have in my pocket now?
+- Compute (X^3 + X^2 + X  + 1) (X + 1)
+- Is this statement correct? "we get even number when both digits are odd"
+- A line parallel to y = 4x + 6 passes through (5, 10).
+What is the y-coordinate of the point where this line crosses the y-axis?
+- Is 1000 bigger than 1062?
+- Find the 9th term of the arithmetic progression 1, 3.5, 6, 8.5,...
+- Tell me the answer to 2+4*3-7=?
+What if I re-order it?
+So 4*3+2-7?
+- A bat and a ball cost $1.10 in total.
+The bat costs $1.00 more than the ball.
+How much does the ball cost?
+- There is a strong correlation between sunglass sales and ice cream sales.
+During hot, sunny days, both sell much more; and on color, cloudier days, both sell much less.
+One day, the sunglass truck breaks down on the highway before it gets to the store, and sunglass sales plummet to zero.
+What happens to ice cream sales?
+- Bob has two sons.
+John and Jay.
+Jay has one brother and father.
+Father has two sons.
+Jay's brother has a brother and a father.
+Who is Jay's brother
+Who is Jay's father
+- Mike’s mum had 4 kids; 3 of them are Luis, Drake and Matilda.
+What is the name of the 4th kid?
+- Provide a list of 10 common foods with a pH between 7 and 9.
+Write the < 3/3 > pH next to the food item.
+- A house has four windows facing south, and a bear walks past the windows.
+What color is the bear?
+- what is 1+1
+- Two children, Chloe and Alexander, went for a walk.
+They both saw a dog and a tree.
+Alexander also saw a cat and pointed it out to Chloe.
+She went to pet the cat.
+Who saw the cat first?
+- - Are there any pairs of integers {a,b} that are prime factors of 30 that differ by exactly 3?
+- what is the value of -1*-1*-1?
+Think about this step by step and only then produce a solution
+- When I was 6 my sister was half my age.
+Now I am 70 how old is my sister?
+- The farmer should take the goat across the river first.
+He can then return to the starting side and bring the cabbage across the river.
+Finally, he can return to the starting side again and bring the wolf across the river.
+This way, the wolf and the goat are never left unattended together and the cabbage is never left unattended with the goat.
+What should the farmer do?
+- what is 1+3?
+- Calculate 4839 +3948 - 45
+-

 # Facts